ALIGN: Word Association Learning for Cultural Alignment in Large Language Models: Abstract

 \section{Abstract}

-As large language models (LLMs) increasingly mediate cross-cultural communication, their behavior still reflects the distributional bias of the languages and viewpoints that are over-represented in their pre-training corpora.
-Yet, it remains a challenge to model and align culture due to limited cultural knowledge and a lack of exploration into effective learning approaches.
-We introduce a cost-efficient, cognitively grounded remedy: parameter-efficient fine-tuning on native speakers’ free \emph{word–association} norms, which encode implicit cultural schemas.
-Leveraging English-US and Mandarin associations from the Small-World-of-Words project, we adapt \textsc{Llama-3.1-8B} and \textsc{Qwen-2.5-7B} via supervised fine-tuning (SFT) and PPO-based preference optimization.
-SFT boosts held-out association Precision@5 by 16–20 \% in English and 43–165 \% in Mandarin, lifts median concreteness by +0.20, and attains human-level valence and arousal.
-These lexical gains transfer: on World-Values-Survey questions, fine-tuned models shift answer distributions toward the target culture, and on a 50-item high-tension subset, Qwen’s Chinese-aligned responses double while Llama’s US bias drops by one-third.
-Our 7–8B models rival or beat vanilla 70B baselines, showing that a few million culture-grounded associations can instill value alignment without costly retraining.
-Our work highlights both the promise and the need for future research grounded in human cognition in improving cultural alignment in AI models.\footnote{All code and data will be released upon acceptance.}
+Large language models (LLMs) exhibit cultural bias from over-represented viewpoints in training data, yet cultural alignment remains a challenge due to limited cultural knowledge and a lack of exploration into effective learning approaches.
+We introduce a cost-efficient and cognitively grounded method: fine-tuning LLMs on native speakers' word-association norms, leveraging cognitive psychology findings that such associations capture cultural knowledge.
+Using word association datasets from native speakers in the US (English) and China (Mandarin), we train Llama-3.1-8B and Qwen-2.5-7B via supervised fine-tuning and preference optimization.
+We evaluate models' cultural alignment through a two-tier evaluation framework that spans lexical associations and cultural value alignment using the World Values Survey.
+Results show significant improvements in lexical alignment (16–20\% English, 43–165\% Mandarin on Precision@5) and high-level cultural value shifts.
+On a subset of 50 questions where US and Chinese respondents diverge most, fine-tuned Qwen nearly doubles its response alignment with Chinese values (13 $\rightarrow$ 25).
+Remarkably, our trained 7–8B models match or exceed vanilla 70B baselines, demonstrating that a few million of culture-grounded associations achieve value alignment without expensive retraining.
+Our work highlights both the promise and the need for future research grounded in human cognition in improving cultural alignment in AI models.